 If this project…this dream of mine… is something you can get behind… is something you want to support… there’s a few different ways you can do that.

+As always – you can commission a sculpture, or purchase an art miniature.
 Or you can check out my members-only subscription group and see which monthly pledge level fits your budget best.

 You can also share this blog post.
 One never knows who would want to participate in this journey of mine.